ShadrackMwema/HOSTEL-MANAGEMENT-SYSTEM-JAVA-APPLICATION/README.md

     * Download and include the required JAR files in your project's classpath.
 Add them to the `lib` directory of your project and update the build path in your IDE.

-3. **Compile the Project**:

-    * Use your IDE or a build tool (e.g., Maven, Gradle) to compile the project.

-4. **Run the Application**:

-    * Start the Hostel Management System GUI through your IDE or by running the compiled JAR file.

 ## Usage 📋